tomjones-4/BetterThanAirbnb/memory-bank/progress.md

 - Improved styling and scrollability of the Add Listing form.
 - Improved the listing details page by adjusting spacing, conditionally rendering details, adding a placeholder image, and using the same amenity icons as the Add Listing form.
 - Implemented the changes to the listing details page.
+- Fixed the `fetchUsers` function to use the correct Supabase URL.

 ## What's Left to Build